gravitational/teleport/api/proto/auth/auth.md

 <a name="auth.GetKubeServicesRequest"></a>

 ### GetKubeServicesRequest
-GetKubeServicesRequest are the parameters used to request kubernetes services.
+GetKubeServicesRequest are the parameters used to request kubernetes types.